Friends of Daniel | Friends of Kyra | |

 Remember that in a Neyman-Pearson framework researchers make claims, but do not necessarily believe in the truth of these claims.
 For example, the OPERA collaboration reported in 2011 that they had observed data that seemed to suggest neutrinos traveled faster than the speed of light.
 This claim was made with a 0.2-in-a-million Type 1 error rate, assuming the error was purely due to random noise.
 However, none of the researchers actually believed this claim was true, because it is theoretically impossible for neutrinos to move faster than the speed of light.
 Indeed, it was later confirmed that equipment failures were the cause of the anomalous data: a fiber optic cable had been attached improperly, and a clock oscillator was ticking too fast.
 Nevertheless, the claim was made with the explicit invitation to the scientific community to provide new data or information that would prove this claim wrong.

 The claim is about the data we have observed, but not about the theory we used to make our predictions, which requires a theoretical inference.
 Data never ‘proves’ a theory is true or false.
 A basic statement can corroborate a prediction derived from a theory, or not.
-If many predictions deduced from a theory are corroborated, we can become increasingly convinced the theory is close to the truth.
+If many predictions deduced from a theory are corroborated, we can become increasingly convinced that the theory is close to the truth.
 This ‘truth-likeness’ of theories is called verisimilitude (Niiniluoto, 1998; Popper, 2002).
 A shorter statement when a hypothesis test is presented would therefore read ‘p = .xx, which corroborates our prediction, at an alpha level of y%’, or ‘p = .xx, which does not corroborate our prediction, at a statistical power of y% for our effect size of interest’.
 Often, the alpha level or the statistical power is only mentioned in the experimental design section of an article, but repeating them in the results section might remind readers of the error rates associated with your claims.

 Even when we have made correct claims, the underlying theory can be false.
 Popper (2002) reminds us that “The empirical basis of objective science has thus nothing ‘absolute’ about it”.
 He argues that science is not built on a solid bedrock, but on piles driven in a swamp, and notes that “We simply stop when we are satisfied that the piles are firm enough to carry the structure, at least for the time being.”
 As Hacking (1965) writes: “Rejection is not refutation.
 Plenty of rejections must be only tentative.”
 So when we reject the null model, we do so tentatively, aware of the fact we might have done so in error, without necessarily believing the null model is false, and without believing the theory we have used to make predictions is true.
 For Neyman (1957) inferential behavior is an “act of will to behave in the future (perhaps until new experiments are performed) in a particular manner, conforming with the outcome of the experiment.”
 All knowledge in science is provisional.